How To Buy Bitcoin In NZ: A Beginner’s Guide

 It's one of the most highly recommended in the community and is super easy to use.
 It also allows you to store Ethereum, Litecoin and about 30 other major cryptocurrencies, along with your Bitcoin.
 You can grab one here.
 They ship their Bitcoin wallets worldwide, including to New Zealand.

 As I said I don't use a software wallet, but if you are interested in one, I would recommend the wallet provided by Exodus.
+If you want help setting up an Exodus wallet, it's very simple and secure, I have a free guide you can open by clicking the blue box below.

 In summary: If you have only have a few hundred dollars in Bitcoin, use a software wallet - I recommend Exodus.
 If you have thousands of dollars or more in Bitcoin, invest in a hardware wallet.
 I recommend the Ledger Nano S.